perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 - We cant wait to see the fantastic CLI terminals you build !

 ### I want to understand the concepts first
 Continue reading, and we will explain all the concepts.
-We recommend you get familiar with the common architectural principles first.

-# Architectural Principles
-Here are some valuable links that you should be familiar with as they enable our framework to be extendible, customizable, and remain scalable.
+We recommend you get familiar with the common architectural principles first as they enable our framework to be extendible, customizable, and remain scalable.

 - [Dependency Injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection)
 - [Dependency Inversion](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion)